netsec-ethz/scion-apps/netcat/README.md

 # scion-netcat
-A SCION port of the netcat process.
+A SCION port of the netcat utility.

 ## Usage